 Departing after breakfast, you will be taken on a morning tour of the city of Kigali, including a visit to the Genocide Museum, followed by lunch.
-In the afternoon you will be transferred approximately 3 hours to Virunga Lodge where the rest of the day is at leisure to settle in to your new surroundings or enjoy some of the on property activities
+In the afternoon you will be transferred (approximately 3 hours) to Virunga Lodge where the rest of the day is at leisure.
+Take time to settle in to your new surroundings or enjoy some of the on property activities

-Located at the base of the Volcano Muhabura in northern Rwanda, the Twin Lakes of Burera and Ruhondo are picturesque blue water masses surrounded by the virunga high hills and separated by a one kilometre strip of land.
+Located at the base of the Volcano Muhabura in northern Rwanda, the Twin Lakes of Burera and Ruhondo are picturesque blue water masses surrounded by the Virunga High Hills and separated by a 1-kilometre strip of land.
 Visitors can take canoe or boat trips along the waters.
 The highlight of course include gorilla trekking or golden monkey tracking (or both) in the neighbouring Volcanoes National Park.
 We recommend visiting Iby’iwacu Cultural Village or the tropical Musanze Caves.

 The group of Intore Dancers is made up of 24 dancers and two dance trainers.

 The troupe perform the traditional Rwandan ballet called The Intore, also known as “The Heroes” for Volcanoes Safaris guests, which is based on the courtly victory dance of the Rwandan Mwami (kings).
 Being selected as an Intore in times of old was a great honour – they would receive a privileged education; intensive combat training and they held a high status within the court.

 Rwanda offers some of the world’s best bird watching